micahwoods/atcweb3/content/post/our-vip-tent-seminar-at-catalunya-championship/index.md

 After telling that story, and explaining how the OM246 test is done and how samples are collected, I emphasized two things that I've learned from doing this testing.

-First, almost all the change in soil organic material in short term (one growing season type of time frames) happens in the top 2 cm of the rootzone.
+First, almost all the change in soil organic material in the short term (one growing season type of time frames) happens in the top 2 cm of the rootzone.
 That's less than an inch---it's just right there at the surface.

 Second, for samples from all grass types from multiple continents, there is not much change at all in season-long time spans at the deeper depths of 2 to 4 cm and 4 to 6 cm.